 Not as secure as face mounting, as clamp friction is looser than face mounting using screws.

 Some gearboxes (particularly spur gear) do not place the output shaft in the center of the gearbox.
-Thus, motors with offset shafts are particularly sensitive to clamp mounts, as any rotation of the motor will alter the shaft position.
-This may have the consequence of losing chain or belt tension.

 It is possible to double clamp a motor - one in front, and one in the back.